Andrewie/NotScrum/README.md

-# Simple Project Board
+# Simple Project Board (Backend)

-A simple, docker-based Kanban board application with drag-and-drop functionality, resembling post-it notes on a board.
+A simple, docker-based Kanban board application with a RESTful API backend.
+This repository contains only the backend service, the frontend is now hosted separately.

 ## Features

-- Drag and drop cards between lanes
-- Create, edit, and delete cards and lanes
+- RESTful API for managing boards, lanes, and cards
-- Color-coded cards
+- SQLite database for data persistence
+- Docker containerization for easy deployment
-- Optional due dates for cards
+- Complete API for Kanban board operations
-- Simple and intuitive interface
-- Mobile-responsive design

 ## Technology Stack

 - **Backend**: Python with Flask, SQLite database
-- **Frontend**: React with TypeScript, TailwindCSS
 - **Deployment**: Docker and Docker Compose

 ## Getting Started